Showing posts with label chili. Show all posts

 Quilts at the Quilt Show

-We stopped at Foodland in Killen, and I bought a sweet potato pie to take to the fall festival at my sister's.
+We stopped at Foodland in Killen, and I bought a sweet potato pie to take to my sister's fall festival.

-An October festival is a yearly activity that my sister and brother-in-law have.
+An October festival is an annual event that my sister and brother-in-law have.

 They put a lot of time and money into making this a place for friends and family to come and enjoy.